-In today’s data driven economy, most Ecommerce businesses rely on ecommerce metrics to grow faster.
+In today’s data driven economy, most Ecommerce businesses rely on ecommerce metrics and KPIs to grow faster.
 They take the guesswork out of the game and help you make better decisions, insights.

-Here are four such key ecommerce metrics to grow your business faster:
+Here are the most important ecommerce metrics to track and grow your business faster:

 - Lifetime value of a customer